mphhohku/linux_wordpress_server_azure/7-set-up-wordpress-site.md

 This will prompt you for the MySQL root user’s password, and then give you a database shell.
 This shell will let you enter the following commands to create the WordPress database and user, along with appropriate permissions.
 Swap out ‘yoursite’ for your truncated domain name.
 This name can't contain any punctuation or special characters.

-Replace `chooseapassword` with the strong password that you just created with the shell command above, and `tutorialinux` with your site name.
+Replace `chooseapassword` with the strong password that you just created with the shell command above, and `mphho` with your site name.

 ```
 # Log into mysql
-CREATE DATABASE tutorialinux;
+CREATE DATABASE mphho;
-CREATE USER 'tutorialinux'@'localhost' IDENTIFIED BY 'chooseapassword';
+CREATE USER 'mphho'@'localhost' IDENTIFIED BY 'chooseapassword';
-GRANT ALL PRIVILEGES ON tutorialinux.* TO tutorialinux@localhost;
+GRANT ALL PRIVILEGES ON mphho.* TO mphho@localhost;
 FLUSH PRIVILEGES;
 ```